AJHissh/memiscan/README.md

 ```

 ### DISCLAIMER
 This code is for educational and research purposes only.
+Please use with caution.